 What Is the Half-Life of Baclofen?

 A drug’s half-life is the time it takes for the drug’s active substance to be reduced by half in your body.
-There are several factors that influence when a drug reaches its half-life, including the way your body can process and eliminate the drug.
-Depending on the drug taken, the half-life can be as little as a few hours or as long as a few weeks.
+Several factors influence when a drug reaches its half-life, including how your body can process and eliminate the drug.
+The half-life can be as little as a few hours or as long as a few weeks depending on the drug taken.

 There are two points to remember when discussing any drug’s half-life: